christophe-rd/wildchrokie/notes/notesCookieScaping.md

 #### BETPOP WM7 P15
 not too sure
 Microscope.
 Looked up and will resand.
+Resanded and not super confident, but ok.
+The outer ring and the third are called ot be false.
 #### BETPOP WM8 P16
 Pretty sure
 #### BETPOP WM8 PNA